spacemeshos/smapp-lite/Roadmap.md

    3. [ ] Publish to NPM
    4. [ ] Update smapp-lite/package.json

-W. [ ] Transitions on route change

-V. [ ] Add VirtualScroll on WalletScreen
+W. [ ] Add VirtualScroll on WalletScreen

-Q. [X] Auto-fetch data on switching account / network
+V. [X] Auto-fetch data on switching account / network

 --

-## Node side
+## Node/infra side

 [ ]  Allow CORS
+[ ] Reward ID — we need to have possibility to get same ID as in Explorer [ ] APIv2: RewardsService/List is not available ATM
+[ ] APIv2: TransactionService